ortegaalfredo/crashbench/README.md

 file2=tests/stack2.c,6
 ```

 Each entry just have the test filename and expected line of the bug, if found.
+If no bug is expected to be found (for a false positive test), adjust the line number to 0.
 Every found bug increases the final score.

 ## Current leaderboard (V1)